Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 10: Trek to Gokyo (4790m) via Cho La pass (5360m)

-Today is the most adventurous day during the -counter-clockwise trek.
-You start walking early morning from Zongla, and the trail begins with a gradual ascend for about an hour.
+Today is the most adventurous day during the -counterclockwise trek.
+You start walking early in the morning from Zongla, and the trail begins with a gradual ascend for about an hour.
 And then, you walk on a steep part for another hour before reaching the permanent icy area.
 The final position on the ice takes another half hour, which is relatively steep.

 The altitude gains about 5 hours in 3 hours to the top from Zongla and then descends steeply on the rocky path, but there are stone steps and fixed rope.
 After crossing the steep part takes about an hour, you have a pretty flat area, but still, there are lots of rocks on the trail for another half an hour.

-Now, you start ascending gradually for another hour and find easy descending at the end to Thangnak, where you stop for lunch.
-If you get tired from the Cho La pass and have more spare days in Nepal, you can stay overnight in Thangnak, where are a few lodges.
+Now, you start ascending gradually for another hour and find it easy to descend at the end to Thangnak, where you stop for lunch.
+If you get tired from the Cho La pass and have more spare days in Nepal, you can stay overnight in Thangnak, where there are a few lodges.

 After lunch and a long rest, you depart to Gokyo.
 Here, you cross a massive Ngozumpa glacier, which takes another two hours to Gokyo.
-You stay close to beautiful Gokyo Lake today and see a nice view from restaurant dining.
+You stay close to beautiful Gokyo Lake today and see a nice view from the dining room.

 Day 11: Hike to Gokyo Ri (5360m) and trek to Dole (4110m)

-Today, you hike to Gokyo Ri early morning, which takes around two hours on a steeply ascending trail.
-The trail here is steeper than the Kalapatthar, but the temperature is warmer and feels easier to breathe.
-You see the four highest mountains above eight thousand meters (Everest, Lhotse, Makalu, and Cho-Oyu) with many high snow-capped mountains.
-Tranquil Gokyo lakes and glaciers look amazing from this hill station.
+Today, you hike to Gokyo Ri early in the morning, which takes around two hours on a steeply ascending trail.
+The trail here is steeper than the Kalapatthar, but the temperature is warmer, and it feels easier to breathe.
+This hill station shows the four highest mountains above eight thousand meters (Everest, Lhotse, Makalu, and Cho-Oyu) and many high, snow-capped mountains.
+Tranquil Gokyo lakes and glaciers look amazing.

-You hike back to the lodge after enjoying the great view, have breakfast, and trek down to Dole through Machchhermo in the Gokyo Valley.
+After enjoying the great view, you hike back to the lodge, have breakfast, and trek to Dole through Machchhermo in the Gokyo Valley.

 Day 12: Trek Back to Namche Bazaar (3440m)

-Today, you are back in the tree line, so starts the day descending through pine and rhododendron forest.
-You might see musk deers, Himalayan Thar (wild mountain goats), and the Nepalese national bird (Himalayan Monal) in this forest.
+Today, you are back in the tree line, so start the day descending through pine and rhododendron forests.
+In this forest, you might see musk deers, Himalayan Thar (wild mountain goats), and the Nepalese national bird (Himalayan Monal).
 After descending for around an hour, the trail goes upward to Mong Hill for two hours.
 The views of Ama Dablam and other mountains look amazing from this hill.
-Then you descend gradually to Sanasa and stop for lunch in Kyanjuma.
+Then, you descend gradually to Sanasa and stop for lunch in Kyanjuma.
 After lunch, you trek another two and a half hours on the lovely path to Namche Bazaar.

 Day 13: Trek back to Lukla (2840m)

-It is the last day of walking in the mountain and a long trek.
-It takes around seven hours to arrive at Lukla, But most of the trail is descending.
+It is the last day of the long trek in the mountains.
+The trail ascends gradually to Lukla, which takes around seven hours to arrive.
+However, most of the trail descends.
 After walking for about four hours, you stop in Phakding for lunch and then trek for three more hours to Lukla.
-The trail ascends gradually to Lukla after lunch.

 Day 14: Fly out to Kathmandu or Ramechhap and then drive

 You have a morning flight to Kathmandu or Ramechhap today.
-Mainly, the Lukla flights are operating from Ramechhap during the high seasons.
+Lukla flights mainly operate from Ramechhap during the high seasons.
 Hence, you must drive for about four hours to Kathmandu from Ramechhap.
-However, some late flights are still operating from the Kathmandu airport.
-If you want to fly direct to Kathmandu, you can take the late flight, but there will be a high chance of flight cancellations.
+However, some late flights still operate from the Kathmandu airport.
+If you want to fly directly to Kathmandu, you can take the late flight, but there will be a high chance of flight cancellations.

 First Gokyo, Then Everest Base Camp for Cho La Pass